apostrophecms/apostrophe-documentation/reference/apostrophe-attachments/browser-apostrophe-attachments.md

 ## Inherits from: [apostrophe-context](../apostrophe-utils/browser-apostrophe-context.html)

 ## Methods
+### url(*file*, *options*)
+Given an attachment field value, return the file URL.
+If options.size is set, return the URL for that size (one-third, one-half, two-thirds, full). full is "full width" (1140px), not the original.

+If you don't pass the options object, or options does not have a size property, you'll get the URL of the original.

+You can also pass a crop object (the crop must already exist).
 ### crop(*attachment*, *options*, *callback*)
 Invoke with an attachment, options (such as minSize), and a callback.
 Callback receives (err, crop).
 If no err, crop has coordinates and